Together for Palestine: Organization

-British artist Brian Eno was the concert's lead organizer.
+British artist Brian Eno was the concert's lead organiser.
 Eno, film producer Tracey Seaward, actor Khalid Abdalla, and London-Palestine Film Festival founder Khaled Ziada produced the show.
 English stage designer Es Devlin and Gazan painter Malak Mattar collaborated on the show's stage design, showcasing the work of Palestinian visual artists.
 Eno described the 1988 Nelson Mandela 70th Birthday Tribute concert, also held at Wembley Arena, as an inspiration for the concert.

 Challenges

 The concert faced a series of logistical and reputational challenges.
 Eno wrote that simply mentioning "Palestine" led venues to refuse bookings, making it difficult to secure a site until Wembley ultimately agreed.
 Similar hesitation extended to distribution: YouTube only "finally consented" to stream the event, and Eno indicated there was an inflection point when artists agreed to appear, suggesting earlier reluctance amid political sensitivities.
-The concert took 18 months to organize.
+The concert took 18 months to organise.

 Fundraising

-Funds raised by the concert will be distributed by Choose Love to organizations including Taawon, Palestine Children's Relief Fund, and Palestine Medical Relief Service.
+Funds raised by the concert will be distributed by Choose Love to organisations including Taawon, Palestine Children's Relief Fund, and Palestine Medical Relief Service.
 Tickets for the 12,500-capacity event sold out within hours, with an official online stream also made available, with reports of over 200,000 viewers.
 By the end of the night, it was announced that had been raised through ticket sales, merchandise sales, and donations.
+The concert raised in total.

 Performances

 The four-hour event combined live music, speeches, poetry readings, and pre-recorded messages from 69 musicians, artists, and activists.
-Performers included Bastille, James Blake, Paloma Faith, and Jamie xx, alongside Palestinian artists such as Sama’ Abdulhadi, Saint Levant, and Elyanna.
+Performers included Bastille, James Blake, Paloma Faith, and Jamie xx, alongside Palestinian artists such as Sama’ Abdulhadi, Saint Levant, Elyanna, Nai Barghouti and Lana Lubany.
 Notable speakers included actors Florence Pugh, Nicola Coughlan, and Benedict Cumberbatch, as well as broadcaster Mehdi Hasan, footballer Eric Cantona, and UN special rapporteur Francesca Albanese.
-Several speakers emphasized the urgency of the humanitarian crisis and criticized celebrity silence about the war.
+Several speakers emphasised the urgency of the humanitarian crisis and criticised celebrity silence about the war.
 The production also foregrounded Palestinian art and literature.
 The set featured works by eight Palestinian artists killed by Israeli forces during the conflict.
 Brian Eno read the poem "Oh rascal children of Gaza" by Palestinian writer Khaled Juma.

 The following guests and artists has made appearance and performed at the show: